 INHOPE’s vision is a world free of Child Sexual Abuse Material online.

-We advocate for legislative and policy changes to support our vision of an internet free from CSAM.
+We advocate for legislative and policy changes with the support and funding from the European Commission.

 INHOPE is made up of 47 hotlines around the world that operate in all EU member states, Russia, South Africa, North & South America, Asia, Australia and New Zealand.
 We support hotlines and their partner organisations through training, best practices, quality assurance and staff welfare.

 The starting point for any initiative seeking to establish a hotline will be to understand the particulars of the national context in which the hotline will be developed.
 Before deciding whether it will be feasible and possible to set up an Internet hotline, it is crucial to understand what an ‘hotline’ is, and what it is not.

 Find out more using our hotline development guide.